-QuinStar Technology’s QMU series upconverters cover the frequency range of 18 to 110 GHz in seven waveguide bands.
+QuinStar’s QMU Upconverters cover the frequency range of 18 – 110 GHz in seven waveguide bands.
 These upconverters have a balanced mixer configuration for high LO to RF isolation.
-They are constructed with a rugged, split-block mechanical design that utilizes GaAs beam-lead Schottky barrier diodes.
+We build QMU with a rugged, split-block mechanical design that utilizes GaAs beam-lead Schottky barrier diodes.

-The upconverter combines LO and IF signals and produces RF output signals at frequencies of their sum and difference, i.e., LO ± IF.
+The upconverter combines LO and IF signals and produces RF output signals at frequencies of their sum and difference.
+In other words, LO ± IF.
 An optional integral waveguide filter is available to produce a single-sideband output signal.
 Typical IF bandwidth is a few GHz, but wider bandwidth upconverters are available.
 The LO and IF drive power levels determine the RF output power level.
 Typically, a high LO power level (near 17 dBm/50 mw) is needed to produce fully saturated RF output power of approximately 3 dBm.
 Conversion loss of the upconverter (defined as the difference between IF and RF output power) varies with LO drive level and IF input power.
-Generally, the RF output power varies linearly with IF signal below –10 dBm level, and hence conversion loss is nearly constant.
+Generally, the RF output power varies linearly with IF signal below –10 dBm level.
+Therefore, conversion loss is nearly constant.

 Local oscillator waveguide port may be in either the same waveguide band as RF waveguide port, or in a lower or higher waveguide band (the two adjacent bands), depending on LO frequency.
 The upconverter can supply several milliwatts of single-sideband output power with the proper input power levels.